HVAC contractors in

 Licensing Requirements

 North Dakota requires HVAC contractors to hold a Mechanical Contractor License through the State Electrical Board.
-Must pass PSI examination, provide 4 years experience or equivalent education, maintain $50,000 surety bond.
-Renewal every 3 years with continuing education requirements.
+Must pass trade examination, provide proof of 4 years experience or equivalent education, maintain $10,000 surety bond.
+License renewal required every 3 years with continuing education requirements.

 Permit Requirements

-Bismarck requires mechanical permits for HVAC installations, modifications, and replacements.
-Permits required through City Building Department.
-Cost ranges $75-200 depending on project scope.
+City of Bismarck requires mechanical permits for HVAC installations, replacements, and major repairs.
+Permits range from $45-$125 depending on project scope.
+All work must be performed by licensed contractors.

 Inspection Schedule